-Storage and handling of materials: This site has sufficient space for materials to be stored and handled as shown on the Tree Protection Plan.
+Storage and handling of materials: This site has sufficient space for materials to be stored and handled.

-Contractors parking: There is sufficient space to the rear of the property for parking.
+Contractors parking: There is sufficient space on site for parking and Parkway.

-Welfare facilities: Toilets and hand washing facilities shall be made available within the property.
+Welfare facilities: Toilets and hand washing facilities shall be made available within the property and there is sufficient space for temporary facilities on site.

-Surface drains, soakaways and services: No additional services will be required.
+Surface drains, soakaways and services: RPAs will be avoided in the drainage design and will be connected to the existing.

-Supervision: The project arboriculturalist will attend the site to inspect the heras fencing and ensure that it has been laid out as prescribed in the method statement and meets the requirements of BS5837:12.
+Supervision: The project arboriculturalist will attend the site to inspect the heras fencing and ground protection and ensure that it has been laid out as prescribed in the method statement and meets the requirements of BS5837:12.
+It is the responsibility of the site manager to inform the arboricultural consultant when inspections are required for example, when heras fencing and is ready to be inspected.